 Vitamin D and Breast Cancer

-Other evidence for alternative cancer therapy using the Swiss Protocol supports that vitamin D and GcMAF may be a powerful duo that removes a breast cancer activator oncogene known as Her-2 (7).
+Other evidence for alternative cancer therapy using the Swiss Protocol supports that D3 and GcMAF may be a powerful duo that removes a breast cancer activator oncogene known as Her-2 (7).

 Healthy Sun Exposure

 Vitamin D3 production is reliant on adequate amounts of sun exposure to the body.
 Healthy amounts of ultraviolet rays induce a stress response in the skin’s layers which converts the molecule called 7-dehydrocholesterol into the active D3 form which is readily available to the body.
 Calcitriol is active vitamin D that acts more like a hormone than a vitamin.
 In fact scientists debate that calcitriol is the most powerful hormone in the human body.
 It is responsible for activating more than 1,000 genes which is approximately 5% of the human genome (1).